TheJelmega/prog-lang/design/README.md

 A `match` behaves differently depending on whether or not the scrutinee expression is a place or value expression.
 If the scrutinee expression is a value expression, if is first evaluated into a temporary location, and the resulting value is subsequently compared to the patterns in the arms until a match is found.
 The first arm with a matching pattern is chosen as the branch target of the `match`, any variables bound by the patten are assigned to local variables in the arm's block, and control enters the block.

 When the scrutinee is a place expression, the match does not allocate a temporary location; however, a by-value binding may copy or move from the memory location.
-When possible, it is preferable t omatch on place expressions, as the lifetie of these matches inherits the lifetime of the place expression rather than being restricted to the inside of the match.
+When possible, it is preferable to match on place expressions, as the lifetime of these matches inherits the lifetime of the place expression rather than being restricted to the inside of the match.

 Variables bound within the pattern are scoped to the match guard and the arm's expression.
 The binding mode (move, copy, or reference) depends on the pattern.

-Multiple match patterns may be joinded with the '|' operator.
+Multiple match patterns may be joined with the `|` operator.
 Each pattern will be tested in a left-to-right sequence until a successful match is found

 Every binding in each `|` separated pattern must appear in all of the patterns in the arm.